TheDomcio/WonderfulPolishLanguage/README.md

 (I like to add those channels that do not have exaggerate with the absurdity of thumbnails and titles - clickbaits.
 I want to make it as easy as possible to retrieve information from the videos on this site without wasting your time on "one million fillers" included in today's **typical** YouTube videos focused on massive marketing).

 - [Course of Polish](https://www.youtube.com/user/Jareczny) - There are a lot of "words of the day" here, and then the speaker shows the sentences in which these words can be used - context.
 - [SAY IT IN POLISH](https://www.youtube.com/channel/UCCDOVLmcmVWGit5vTgS2Q6Q) - Nice channel about "saying it" (some more complex message) in Polish.
 And not only that, it is also worthwhile to look through older videos.
 - [Ignacy z Japonii](https://www.youtube.com/channel/UC84AaEtr7hlaYYwXDSKAbNg) - Very cool channel of a Japanese man named Kohei, who records videos under the pseudonym "Ignacy" ([Explanation](https://www.youtube.com/watch?v=wjWU4MClUbQ)).
 The channel might be useful for people from Japan who would like to learn Polish and more, because "Ignacy" was a free listener in Polish studies at the Uniwersytet Śląski in Katowice, as he himself wrote in the description of the channel.
 He explains very interesting issues, refutes myths and stereotypes related to Japan or Japanese, which people spread unconsciously in Poland (and not only here).
+- [Skazany na film](https://www.youtube.com/channel/UC8ROk73ZAWnDk6VS5kXTzVQ) - A great channel about film, where the author describes things from this world in a very inspiring way.
+- [Polimaty](https://www.youtube.com/Polimaty) - Very interesting channel about nice life topics (yes, it's worth to check it).
+- [Na Gałęzi](https://www.youtube.com/user/NaGalezi) - Another channel dedicated to films, there is a lot of humor here.
 - [Polski z Anią](https://www.youtube.com/channel/UCOJ8InFS6bdCVzsZKIdmK4w) - Good channel about parts of speech, conjugation and times and much more.
 Currently the project has been [maybe temporarily] paused ([Explanation](https://www.youtube.com/watch?v=yi9gW7pAfWQ)).
 - [LEARN POLISH WITH DAREK](https://www.youtube.com/channel/UCkyows0QsBOlvEQz4m3yGvg) - Another [also paused :/] interesting channel about Polish.
 Very cool option for people who want to learn words while listening, because there are a lot of such materials.
 - [PolishPod101](https://www.youtube.com/user/PolishPod101) - Very active and professional channel.
 There is a huge number of films and 24/7 live streaming for learning.
 - [Grupa Filmowa Darwin (G.F.
 Darwin)](https://www.youtube.com/channel/UCkPjHTuNd_ycm__29dXM3Nw) - A film group making really great films.
 With its latest films it refers to the problems affecting today's [especially Polish] society.
 The main popularity of this YouTube channel has been brought by films from the "Wielkie Konflikty" series, as well as a parody of the song "Will You Be There" by Micheal Jackson entitled ["Orki z Majorki"](https://www.youtube.com/watch?v=YZuFsI-bttM) (About [oceanic] orcas (killer whale) from Mallorca).
 - [Historia bez cenzury](https://www.youtube.com/user/HistoriaBezCenzuryMB) - The historical channel, where the main anchorman - Wojciech Drewniak presents history in a cool, eccentric and humorous way.
 There is also an [English version](https://www.youtube.com/channel/UCd51P-3L-OiG-L4NH36ArAA/videos), but after three films this project has been stopped.
+- [Mówiąc Inaczej](https://www.youtube.com/user/PamikuPL) - great and very popular YouTube channel about "How to speak Polish correctly".
+- [Arlena Witt](https://www.youtube.com/user/jezykalnia) - A channel to learn English, but of course you can also use a magic trick and learn Polish from it.
 - [SciFun](https://www.youtube.com/scifun) - One of the most popular Polish scientific channels.
 The subject of his recent films is checking various things under the microscope, but in a "normal way" and not hyperbolized.
 [He also made a serious analysis of the "theory that the Earth is flat"](https://www.youtube.com/watch?v=lDFo70FlbAo&list=PLuui6B7jlJXkLMxXo6sI6iZEkSCU-3WQZ).
 - [History Hiking](https://www.youtube.com/channel/UCCvPTDuK7LsXrzPUmi9AZzA) - The person who runs the channel program in a very reliable and professional way tells the viewers about various historical events in a very interesting and accessible way.
 - [Uwaga!
 Naukowy Bełkot](https://www.youtube.com/channel/UC_7PqixGIdE-jjoHKMPYpGA) - Another Polish respected scientific channel, where various topics are often discussed in the form of long films.
 - [mietczynski](https://www.youtube.com/channel/UCZP_DXnKgfs_ZX3RHVmu6qQ) - The person who recording movies for this YouTube channel is mainly known among Polish youth for humorous and simple summary of the various required school readings.
 He talks about them by adding more of his colorful metaphors and opinions, so he simply talks about the plot in an unconventional and accessible way, so it helps many people to remember the course of these books, which is often useful on all school's "smaller" and "main" exams (I personally am neutral to this, but I add this channel objectively, because I know that many people like it for different reasons).
 He also reviews films in a similar way and tries his hand at cooking based on popular recipes.
 - [emce□](https://www.youtube.com/channel/UCZgxE8WOvOmHNfMpv1otPxQ) - Another channel dedicated to science, also very respected, has a lot of topics on it.
 - [Wojna Idei](https://www.youtube.com/channel/UC7RswyY8VfbSdikz_8wdp3w) - A channel about psychological, philosophical, sociological and cultural issues - ideas.
 Author - Szymon talks in a very accessible way about various problems of today's world, as well as about the political system, etc. There is also an [English version](https://www.youtube.com/channel/UCaw4PZWOXVE6ZjarvAUyugA).
 He also runs a second channel: [Szymon mówi](https://www.youtube.com/channel/UCnUrMqV57fp3uPddvmDpTaA), for example, he has long conversations with people with different political orientations.
 - [Broda ty](https://www.youtube.com/user/Midvith) - Polish dinosaur of computer games reviews (hehe).
 His films are really qualitative.
+- [Astrofaza](https://www.youtube.com/channel/UCIUYdIIld_2bsymqWDCdOFQ) - A really nice channel about cosmos.
+- [Nauka.
+To lubię](https://www.youtube.com/user/naukatolubie) - A [scientific] channel dedicated to get knowledge about many things.
 - [Nie wiem, ale się dowiem](https://www.youtube.com/channel/UCZ7KWO9E51KNtkDN_TfA69Q) - A project very similar to the above, also raises a lot of problems of today's world.
 This channel also has films created in a very accessible form.
 - [Staszek iGRAszkowski](https://www.youtube.com/user/staszekiGRAszek) - Very cool channel with gameplays of various games with nice commentary.
 - [Spychu91](https://www.youtube.com/user/Spychu91) - Announcements of new anime production and information from "that world".

 ### VOD